FAQs for EyeDetect, the best lie detector on the market, and IdentityDetect, the fastest way to find out if someone is lying about who they are.

 Honest People Fail

 Other research showed that between 30% and 60% of all applicants will “fail” an integrity test (categorized as dishonest).
-There will be an important percentage of honest people that are turned away. (p.
+There could be an important number of honest people that are turned away. (p.
 12)

 Lab studies conducted by researchers at the University of Padua, Italy and confirmed by field studies run by Converus, Inc. confirm the accuracy of IdentityDetect is 90%.

 Any industry concerned with validating the identity of its customers or employees will benefit greatly from using IdentityDetect.
 There is great initial interest from financial services and immigration, but also we see application for IdentityDetect in pre-employment screening, real estate leasing, vacation rentals and relationship sites.

 IdentityDetect uses different evaluation models, depending on the specific business requirements.
 Generally, the evaluation is self-contained, performed in a web browser or a mobile app, and requires the user to complete a form or answer some Yes/No questions.
 Instructions are included with the test, when necessary.

 Evaluations are processed immediately, with results available usually within seconds.
 The user being evaluated is typically not shown the results.

 Yes.
 IdentityDetect offers an SDK for custom integrations.
 Using a REST interface, requests and responses are all handled via HTTPS using JSON, allowing organizations to integrate with the programing language of their choice.
 For mobile application development, the SDK includes pre-built libraries to streamline the integration process.

 Yes.
 IdentityDetect is designed to be integrated within existing web and mobile applications.
 Customers can do simple branding customizations of the evaluation portal or deep integrations within applications.